-- a) Full names: Monwabisi Peter Fandeso - b) Occupation and/or function, including whether in an executive or non-executive capacity, for example; non-executive chairman, executive chairman, chief executive officer, managing director, financial director, other relevant executive and non-executive director functions/status and the executive functions of all managers specified: Independent Non-Executive Director - c) Business address: 1 Sportica Crescent, Tyger Valley, Bellville, 7530 - d) Nationality: South African - e) Brief CV, including a list of all other companies of which such person is a director:
+- a) Full names: Monwabisi Peter Fandeso - b) Occupation and/or function, including whether in an executive or non-executive capacity, for example; non-executive chairman, executive chairman, chief executive officer, managing director, financial director, other relevant executive and non-executive director functions/status and the executive functions of all managers specified: Independent Non-Executive Director and Santam's lead independent director. - c) Business address: 1 Sportica Crescent, Tyger Valley, Bellville, 7530 - d) Nationality: South African - e) Brief CV, including a list of all other companies of which such person is a director:

-Monwabisi Fandeso is the lead independent non-executive director of Santam Limited.
-He also serves as a non-executive director on the boards of Empact (Pty) Ltd, Santam Structured Insurance Ltd, Santam Structured Life Ltd and Brolink (Pty) Ltd. He has previously served on the boards of a number listed and unlisted entities.
-Monwabisi holds a B.SC (Hons) from the University of Wales and an MBA from the University of Pennsylvania.
+Mr Fandeso is the lead independent non-executive director of Santam Ltd as well as the Chair of the Investment Committee.
+During his working career, he held various executive and non-executive roles at listed and unlisted entities.
+Mr Fandeso holds a B.Sc (Hons) from the University of Wales and an MBA from the Universityof